 Camp Take Hold

-A Fun, Supportive Environment for Kids with Hemiplegia, Hemiparisis and Hemiplagia
+A Fun, Supportive Environment for Kids with Cerebral Palsy, Hemiparesis, Hemiplegia, and Diplegia

 For Ages: 9-17

-Camp Take Hold offers children and teens with hemiparisis and hemiplegic or diplegic cerebral palsy, ages 9-17, 7 days and 6 nights of summer fun, social connections, and knowledge about their condition.
+Camp Take Hold offers children and teens with hemiparesis and hemiplegic or diplegic cerebral palsy, ages 9-17, 7 days and 6 nights of summer fun, social connections, and knowledge about their condition.

-Camp Take Hold was developed by Brainy Camps in conjunction with the Department of Physical Medicine at Children’s National Health System.
+Camp Take Hold was developed by Brainy Camps in conjunction with the Department of Physical Medicine at Children’s National.
 Parents can feel comfortable that their children are under the constant care of trained and experienced doctors, nurses and healthcare professionals.
-Headed by Dr. Jeffrey Rabin, MD, the campers work directly with physical and occupational therapists to improve the use of their extremities as they work and play with their peers.
+Headed by Dr. Justin Barton, MD, the campers work directly with physical and occupational therapists to improve the use of their extremities as they work and play with their peers.
 Through partially induced restraint, they are encouraged to use their involved side.
 Camp activities are utilized to reinforce the therapy.

 Please contact Brainy Camps at email@example.com for more information.